Ram-Bryan/PROJET_REGIME/docs/fix/fix.md

 Still in Gold logic: the frontoffcie still hasnt the "Buy the Gold" logic.
 IN te frontofffic thelogic there is when we buy the requested amount of Gold then we become GOld.
 THis is wrong.
 NOrmally, we should acces hte gold and not become gold imediately.
 SO there is like a page Opption of Godl and we see Gold and icons specs and stuff of gold in a card.
 If avalible the card is like fading adn button buy is disable and like there is a message syaing that "Vouz devez acheter X regimes puor puovoir acceder au Gold".
 Sinon, le truc n est plus fade et on peut l acheter

+NOw we do CRUD utilisateur:
+CRUD utilisateur:
-CRUD utilisateur: list of utilisateur without the admin in it.
-And also in
+list of utilisateur without the admin in it.
+Cant add or anything just listing and viewing Ig.
+And when we view we see the regimes they got and other infos of them.
+Use ICons